Alessandrx204/UConvy_convy_userbot/readme.md

 ✨ PLEASE use this bot only from a dedicated Telegram account!!
-Otherwise, it might reply to every .webm in every chat – even that one group full of weirdos from 10 years ago 😱 Telegram and group admins may see this as spammy behavior and restrict or ban your account.
+Otherwise, it might reply to every .webm in every chat – even that one group full of weirdos from 10 years ago 😱 Telegram and group admins may see this as spammy behaviour and restrict or ban your account.

 So:
 	•	📱 Use a secondary phone number or a VOIP number